b-cubed-eu/virtual-suitability-cube/hypervolume_aoa_tutorial.md

 time (Sillero et al., 2021).
 The Hutchinsonian niche, or n-dimensional environmental space, is defined as the hypervolume (Blonder et al., 2014).

-The calculation of the hypervolume is performed using the 'hypervolume_gaussian' function from the R package hypervolume, developed by Blonder et al. 'hypervolume_gaussian' constructs a hypervolume by building a gaussian kernel density estimate on an adaptive grid of random points wrapped around the original data points.
+The calculation of the hypervolume is performed using the 'hypervolume_gaussian' function from the R package hypervolume, developed by Blonder et al. `hypervolume_gaussian` constructs a hypervolume by building a gaussian kernel density estimate on an adaptive grid of random points wrapped around the original data points.

-However, since we aim to calculate not just one but multiple hypervolumes as we increase and accumulate occurrences, hypervolume_gaussian will be at the core of a function that, starting from a single random occurrence, progressively increases the number of occurrences (and their corresponding bioclimatic variables) and calculates the hypervolume.
+However, since we aim to calculate not just one but multiple hypervolumes as we increase and accumulate occurrences, `hypervolume_gaussian` will be at the core of a function that, starting from a single random occurrence, progressively increases the number of occurrences (and their corresponding bioclimatic variables) and calculates the hypervolume.
 This increment, a subsample of the original sample, is random and without replacement.

 ```r
 ## preliminary Steps for Niche Analysis